wp-plugins/wp-helpers/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
-New Features: Disable upgrade notifications for WordPress Core, Plugins and Themes | Maintenance Mode | Enhanced class: JS detect in Body tag.
+NEW FEATURES: Disable upgrade notifications, Maintenance Mode and and JS detect in Body tag.